|Kill Place||Sidcup, Kent|

 |Kill Date||24 May 2008|

 |Judge||Mr Justice Bean|

 Saturday 24th May 2008, 18-year-old Rob Knox, who played the part of Marcus Belby in the film 'Harry Potter And The Half-Blood Prince', and who had been promised a part in the next Harry Potter film. was stabbed in a fight outside the Metro Bar, Sidcup, Kent, in the early hours of the morning.

 Known trouble maker Karl Bishop was arguing outside the bar, but was outnumbered.
 He left the scene, went home, and returned with 2 knives.
-A large crowd gathered, and a fight ensued, Rob Knox was stabbed 5-times and five others were injured, one man getting stabbed in the neck that left him with permanent spinal damage.
+A large crowd gathered, and a fight ensued, Bishop was thrashing the knives about, Rob Knox was stabbed 5-times and five others were injured, one man was stabbed in the neck that left him with permanent spinal damage.

 A post-mortem examination held at the Royal Princess Hospital, Farnborough, revealed that Mr Knox died of internal bleeding as a result of 5-stab wounds.

 Karl Bishop appeared at the local magistrates court charged with the murder, and with wounding five others.
 He was remanded in custody to appear at Crown court.

 Wednesday 4th March 2009, Karl Bishop appeared at the Old Bailey, in London, and was convicted of murder.

 Giving evidence at the trial, Bishop said he had been "very angry" as a child and attended anger management courses.
 He was expelled from school and began getting into trouble with the police for criminal damage from the age of about 14, he said.